|

 Moses’ second child, Rachel, was born on 12 July 1790, and his third, Sarah, on 19 April 1792.
 They both died in London, in 1840 and 1823 respectively.

-Moses’ fourth child, Leah, was born on 8 May 1794; and his fifth, Rebecca, on 23 January 1799.
-Nothing further is known of them.
+Moses’ fifth child, Rebecca, was born on 23 January 1799.
+Nothing further is known of her..

 Moses’ sixth child, Solomon, was born on 8 February 1801 and died that same year.